 This document describes an architecture used for the creation and ongoing maintenance of Service Function Chains (SFC) in a network.
-It includes architectural concepts, principles, and components.
+It includes architectural concepts, principles, and components, with a focus on those to be standardized in the IETF.
+Service function chains enable composite services that are constructed from one or more service functions.